-Basic p ension plan Subsidiaries QMI 1-2 Videotron 3 Named Executive Officers Pierre Karl Péladeau, Hugues Simard, Lyne Robitaille Mohamed Drif Participant contributions None 5% of base salary not exceeding \$8,550 Normal retirement age 65 Retirement age without reduction in retirement pension 61 65 Reduction in the event of retirement before permitted age 6% per year Reduction of 3% per year for every year between 60 and 65 and 4% per year for every year between 55 and 60.
+Basic pension plan Subsidiaries QMI 1-2 Videotron 3 Named Executive Officers Pierre Karl Péladeau, Hugues Simard Jean-François Lescadres Participant contributions None 5% of base salary not exceeding \$8,767 Normal retirement age 65 Retirement age without reduction in retirement pension 61 65 Reduction in the event of retirement before permitted age 6% per year Reduction of 3% per year for every year between 60 and 65 and 4% per year for every year between 55 and 60.
 Early retirement age 55 Retirement pension calculation 2% of the average salary during the five best consecutive years of salary (including bonuses) multiplied by the number of years of membership in the plan as executive.
 Subject to the maximum annuity prescribed by the Income Tax Act (Canada).
 2% of the base salary for each year.
 Subject to the maximum annuity prescribed by the Income Tax Act (Canada).
-Coordination with public plans No With eligible spouse at the time of retirement.
-Type of retirement Lifetime annuity to spouse equal to 60% of the annuity paid.
-Lifetime annuity to spouse equal to 50% of the annuity paid. pension Without eligible spouse at the time of retirement.
+Coordination with public plans No Type of retirement With eligible spouse at the time of retirement. pension Lifetime annuity to spouse equal to 60% of the annuity paid.
+Lifetime annuity to spouse equal to 50% of the annuity paid.

+Basic pension plan Subsidiaries QMI 1-2 Videotron 3 Without eligible spouse at the time of retiremen t.
 N/A 120 monthly payments guaranteed if no eligible spouse at the time of retirement.
 Indexation After retirement Before retirement